raychorn/go_win32_dropbox1/README.md

 # Dropbox sometimes likes to fail then it wants to be restarted.
 This little program should resolve this issue.

+This requirement was resolved using AutoHotKey because it can produce Windows Native Executables and it was easy enough to resolve it that way.

+GO is a very low-level programming language that does not have good integration with Win32, at this time.
+(11-16-2020).
 ## Table of Contents

 - [About](#about)